On Chamber-regular $\tilde C_2$-Lattices: Triangles of groups

 \begin{proposition} Assume that $T$ is non-positively curved.
 Then $T$ is developable and the development can be turned into a complete $\CAT(0)$-space by equipping every 2-simplex with the metric of a triangle in $\mathbb E^2$ or $\mathbb H^2$ with the same angles as $T$.
-If we do so the fundamental group acts by isometries. \end{proposition}
+If we do so, the fundamental group acts by isometries. \end{proposition}

+\begin{proof} If the local groups are finite, this is a consequence of \cite[Theorem II.12.28]{BridsonHaefliger}.
+In the general case, we consider $T$ as complex of groups \cite[Chapter III.C]{BridsonHaefliger}.
+Let $\mathcal Y$ be the underyling scwol.
+Its geometric realization $|\mathcal Y|$ is just a topological triangle, and we equip it with the metric as described in the proposition.
+Then $T$ is non-positively curved in the sense of \cite[Chapter III.C, Definition 4.16]{BridsonHaefliger} and our proposition follows from \cite[Chapter III.C, Theorem 4.17]{BridsonHaefliger} together with the short subsequent discussion. \end{proof}

-\begin{remark} Assume that $T$ is a non-positively curved triangle of groups with local actions on finite graphs.
-Let $\Gamma$ be the fundamental group and let $X$ be the development equipped with the metric from Proposition~\ref{prop:dev_cat0}.
-Then $X$ is locally-compact and if we equip $\Aut(X)$ with the compact-open topology it becomes a (possibly discrete) locally-compact group.
+\begin{remark} Assume that $T$ is non-positively curved.
+Let $X$ be the development equipped with the metric from Proposition~\ref{prop:dev_cat0}.
+Then $X$ is locally compact and its automorphism group $\Aut(X)$, which is the group of simplicial isometries, can be equipped with the compact-open topology.
+If we do so, it becomes a (possibly discrete) locally compact group.
 Note that $\Gamma \leq \Aut(X)$ might not be closed.
-However, if in addition the local groups of $T$ are all finite, then $\Gamma$ is a uniform lattice in $\Aut(X)$. \end{remark}
+However, if in addition the local groups of $T$ are all finite, then $\Gamma$ is a uniform lattice in $\Aut(X)$, i.e. it is a discrete cocompact subgroup. \end{remark}